Undergraduate Programs for Animal Studies: Program Overviews

 - Animal control officer

-A 4-year degree in animal science can lead to some mid- to upper-level management positions in animal-related businesses and industries.
+A bachelor's degree in animal science can lead to some mid- to upper-level management positions in animal-related businesses and industries.
 Some typical job titles include the following:

 - Farm manager

 - Animal-plant health inspector